 After the attributes to be enhanced or added are identified, the various steps to extend a standard data model are as follows.
 For the business partner data model enhancements, CVI mapping needs to be updated if the business partner fields need to be mapped to the customer/supplier structure.

-- Extend the SAP ERP table (for new reuse fields), if it doesn’t already exist (reuse option for business partner and material master data models).
+- Extend the SAP S/4HANA and SAP ERP table (for new reuse fields), if it doesn’t already exist (reuse option for business partner and material master data models).

-- Using Transaction MDGIMG, select the data model, and extend it with the new attributes in the corresponding entity definition associated with the SAP ERP table or with a referencing relationship.
+- Using Transaction MDGIMG, select the data model, and extend it with the new attributes in the corresponding entity definition associated with the SAP S/4HANA and SAP ERP table or with a referencing relationship.